Over the Fence (2016 film)

 Over the Fence (オーバー・フェンス, Ōbā Fensu) is a 2016 Japanese drama-adventure film by Nobuhiro Yamashita.
-It stars Odagiri Joe and Aoi Yu.
-The film is based on Sato Yasushi's novel of the same name, which touches on prevalent societal issues such as divorce and mental health.
+It stars Joe Odagiri and Yū Aoi.
+The film is based on Yasushi Sato's novel of the same name, which touches on prevalent societal issues such as divorce and mental health.

 Plot

 Yoshio Shiraiwa is divorced from his wife who denies him from visiting their only daughter.
 He returns to his hometown of Hakodate and enrolls at a vocational school specializing in carpentry while receiving unemployment payments.
-One day, he chances upon an unconventional woman, Tamura Satoshi, in an argument with her boyfriend at the roadside.
+One day, he chances upon an unconventional woman, Satoshi Tamura, in an argument with her boyfriend at the roadside.
 She imitates the courtship ritual of an ostrich which drove off her boyfriend.
-However, Shiraiwa is amused by it.
+However, Yoshio is amused by it.
 Satoshi notices him and they make eye contact.
-Shiraiwa proceeds to leave.
+Yoshio proceeds to leave.
 At the vocational school, he meets Kazuhisa Daishima who is also training to be a carpenter.
-One day, Kazuhisa Daishima takes him to a cabaret club.
-Yoshio Shiraiwa meets Satoshi again, engaged in a dance.
-Satoshi Tamura and Yoshio Shiraiwa become close.
+One day, Kazuhisa takes him to a cabaret club.
+Yoshio meets Satoshi again, engaged in a dance.
+They become close.